-Volunteer as a Raleigh Medic.
-Use your medical skills to volunteer abroad and support young people to create lasting change.
-Our volunteering programmes are based in Costa Rica and Nepal.
+Join Raleigh International as a Volunteer Medic.
+Use your medical skills to volunteer abroad and support young people to create lasting change on our community, environmental and youth development projects in Costa Rica and Nepal.

-If you are a nurse, doctor or paramedic with at least two years post qualification experience you can apply to be part of Raleigh’s international medic team and develop your medicine skills on our overseas Expeditions.
+If you are a nurse, doctor or paramedic with at least two years post qualification experience you can apply to be part of Raleigh International’s medic team and develop your medicine skills on our overseas Expeditions.

-This is a unique medical volunteering opportunity to get involved in worthwhile community and environmental projects spanning Asia and Central America, all whilst building your experience and skills in medicine in a practical, exciting environment.
+This is a unique medical volunteering opportunity to get involved in worthwhile community, environmental and adventure leadership projects, all whilst building your experience and medical skills in a safe but challenging environment.
 Ideal for those taking a gap year in medicine or simply seeking a few months experience abroad.
 You can join Expedition either as a Project Medic or a Field base Medic.

 Joining as a Project Medic